Label-Efficient Model Selection for Text Generation: Discussion

 \cready{In this work we provide a somewhat novel view into the notion of bias.
 Bias in an example selection method is often seen as a problem, one that should be avoided or corrected~\citep{kossen2021active}.
 In contrast, in our setting the power of \method{} is precisely the fact that it is biased in a very particular direction (Fig.~\ref{fig_diff_distance}, \S\ref{ssec:norm_analysis}), reducing the likelihood for error in the context of binary preference decisions.}

-Here we examined the problem of selecting between a pair of candidate models.
+\cready{The proposed approach can be easily adapted to domains beyond NLP such as vision and speech.} Here we examined the problem of selecting between a pair of candidate models.
 We leave to future work the scenario of picking from a larger set of candidates.
 This may entail adapting our method to a multi-model scenario, or combining our pairwise approach with an efficient method for limiting the number of pairwise comparisons (e.g.,~\citealp{mohankumar-khapra-2022-active}).

 While the current work deals with model selection, our approach of modeling differences between outputs can potentially be applicable for other purposes as well.
 This can include qualitative assessment of model behaviours, collection of preference data for training reward models, and more.
+Moreover, the proposed approach can be easily adapted to domains beyond NLP such as vision and speech.